lbryio/spec/index.md

 ##### Claim Identifier Generation

 Like any standard Bitcoin output script, a claim script is associated with a transaction hash and output index.
 This combination of transaction hash and index is called an _outpoint_.
 Each claim script has a unique outpoint.
 The outpoint is hashed using SHA-256 and RIPEMD-160 to generate the claim ID for a claim.
 For the example above, let's say claim script is included in transaction `7560111513bea7ec38e2ce58a58c1880726b1515497515fd3f470d827669ed43` at the output index `1`.
-Then the claim ID would be `529357c3422c6046d3fec76be2358004ba22e323`.
+Then the claim ID is `529357c3422c6046d3fec76be2358004ba22e323`.
 An implementation of this is available [here](https://github.com/lbryio/lbry.go/blob/master/lbrycrd/blockchain.go).

 ##### OP\_CLAIM\_NAME